ThinkDataEd/student/docs/unit1/lesson16.md

 ###**Lesson**
 1. Read the following scenario:

     Rosa has a theory that cat owners are also musical.
 To find out, she decided to collect data that would help her understand the relationship between cat ownership and instrument playing among the students in her art class.
 She conducted a survey and found that out of the 35 students in her art class, 16 owned a cat and out of those that owned a cat, 7 played an instrument.
 She also discovered that 9 students owned a cat, but did *not* play an instrument.
 There were also 9 students who neither owned a cat nor played an instrument.

-2. <strong style="color: red;">Rosa asked her classmates two questions that provided the data for the information she needed to collect.
-What could those two questions be?</strong>
+2. Rosa asked her classmates two questions that provided the data for the information she needed to collect.

+    <strong style="color: red;">What could those two questions be?</strong>

 3. <strong style="color: red;">Based on the questions that you came up with for #2, what could be the variables that Rosa collected information about?
 For example, if "owns a cat" is a variable, what value or number of students represents that variable?
 What were the values of the other variables?</strong>

-4. <strong style="color: red;">In your IDS Journal, summarize Rosa’s findings in one table.
+4. In your IDS Journal, summarize Rosa’s findings in one table.
 Your last row and your last column should show totals that add each row across and each column down.
 Make sure that you add the totals in each row and the totals in each column.
 Totals from each row and totals from each column should add up to 35.
-Use your knowledge of data structures from [Lesson 2](lesson2.md), especially organizing in rows and columns.</strong>
+Use your knowledge of data structures from [Lesson 2](lesson2.md), especially organizing in rows and columns.

 5. In this lesson you will be looking at associations in categorical variables.
 Recall from [Lesson 3](lesson3.md) that categorical variables represent values that have words.